ttaomae/lifx-controller/lifx-web/README.md

 ```

 ## Build and Run
-This application is built with [Rocket](https://rocket.rs/) 0.4.x and requires a nightly version of
+This application is built with [Rocket](https://rocket.rs/) 0.5.x and is tested on Rust 1.54.0
-Rust.
 Run `cargo build --release` from the current directory to build the application or run
 `cargo build --bin lifx-web --release` from the root of the project.

 ```